 - Loophole Abuse: A magical girl is destined to someday turn into a witch if she doesn't get her Soul Gem destroyed.
 So what happens when a magical girl's wish involves turning a witch back human?
 She gets the equivalent of an auto-revive for herself if she ever becomes a witch.

 - Magnetism Manipulation: As a witch, she can attract all weapons to herself, rendering both magical girls and ordinary soldiers unable to fight.

 - Nigh Invulnerable: She is impossible to kill.
 Even when she turns into a witch, she will just turn back into a magical girl when killed.

-- Perpetual-Motion Monster: Because her power of changing witches back into magical girl, she practically can't be stopped even when tainting her Soul Gem beyond limit.
+- Perpetual-Motion Monster: Because of her power of changing witches back into magical girls, she practically can't be stopped even when tainting her Soul Gem beyond limit.
 She full-blown takes advantage of that one quirk in battle by being the one with most endurance when it comes to magic.
 Thus, Riz is forced to sacrifice herself to drag Lapin into an endless darkness and seal her there forever.

 - Sanity Slippage: She loses her mind completely when Corbeau is killed.

 - Younger than She Looks: She's the eldest of the three sisters, yet looks the youngest.
 It seems to be the side-effect of her personal magic, as when she turns back into human after turning witch, she looks younger than her already-young appearance.